 "It can take you up to 10 meters high," says Tran.
 "I think it's the safest way to fly, as you have the power to control your flight."

-When I slapped the jetpack on my back and headed out to sea, I could feel the jealousy emanating from all eyes on the beach -- until they saw me struggling for the good part of an hour.
-It wasn't easy.
+When I slapped the jetpack on my back and headed out to sea, I could feel the jealousy emanating from all eyes on the beach -- until those curious spectators saw me struggling for the good part of an hour.

 "The first step is always the most difficult," said Alred Low, SeaBreeze business partner/instructor.
 "You cannot fight the machine, and you have to find your center of balance."